AayanShaikh007/h2atHome/README.md

-H2atHome is a project we made for Guelph Engineering Competition.
+H2atHome is a project we made for Ontario Engineering Competition after winning the Guelph Engineering Competition.

 # Dashboard